poongwin1/Tescoland-Plugin/README.md

 ## The official plugin of the Fatherland server.

 ## Features:<br />
-/map - Provides the link to BlueMap
+/map - Gives the links to both 3D and 2D maps.